confluentinc/schema-registry/docs/intro.rst

 Deployment
 ----------

-Starting the Schema Registry service is simple once its dependencies are
+Starting the Schema Registry service is simple once its dependencies are running.

-running:
+Note: The Schema Registry version must not exceed the CP/Kafka version.
+That's to say Schema Registry 3.0 will not be compatible with Kafka 0.9.x.
+See the Requirements section below for version compatibility.

 .. sourcecode:: bash